milanaryal/milanaryal.github.io/src/_posts/2012-08-17-conserve-your-cell-phone-battery.md

 ---
 title: "Conserve your cell phone battery"
+description: "It will last much longer with these 10 easy steps"
 date: 2012-08-17T08:28:23+05:45
-excerpt: "It will last much longer with these 10 easy steps"
 ---

 Frequent power cuts take a toll on cell phone battery, but there are simple ways to make it last longer.
 Follow these easy procedures to make the best of it: